 Emotions, I argue, represent a threshold zone or domain in which the norms of social systems are bundled together with states of consciousness and bodily processes (166). . . . .
 As phenomena of the threshold, they [emotions] exist neither completely outside nor completely inside social, psychic or organic systems (169).

 This is where I see a possible hole in Stenner’s argument.
-While Stenner present persuasive evidence on the limitations of Luhmann’s view of emotion, showing for instance that research Luhmann cites in Social Systems is outdated, his application of systems theory seems flawed.
+While Stenner presents persuasive evidence on the limitations of Luhmann’s view of emotion, showing, for instance, that the relevant research Luhmann cites in Social Systems is outdated, his application of systems theory seems flawed.
 That is to say, from a systems-theoretical perspective, I don’t see how something can exist neither completely inside nor completely outside these systems.
 For one thing, it’s more consistent with Luhmannian theory to speak of observations rather than what exists or doesn’t exist.
 Whatever exists, or rather whatever is observed, is observed by a system.
 Emotions only come into being as observations.
 Yes, there is structural coupling or interpenetration or irritation between systems, but any observation happens within a system.
 A system cannot observe its environment; it can only have vague expectations for what is “out there.”
 Any irritation is processed as information within a system.
 Neither can the operations of different systems overlap.
 There are no third options or liminal zones where system operations (or observations) are concerned.

 On the other hand . . . this might be about second-order observation–that is, observation of observation.
 There is a re-entry, in other words.
 A social system, such as an interaction system, can observe (discuss) one participant’s emotion.
 The interaction system could be a casual conversion or a psychotherapy session.